- How to check if a YouTube channel name is available?

 - Two facts matter: (1) display names do NOT have to be unique — multiple channels can be called 'Tech Reviews', so there's nothing to check for the display name; (2) handles MUST be unique.
 So 'is my YouTube name unique?' really means 'is my desired @handle available?' — use the tool above to check that exactly.

-- Can two YouTube channels have the same name in 2026?
+- Can two YouTube channels have the same name?

 - Yes — display names are not enforced as unique on YouTube.
 Two channels can both be called 'Cooking Channel' at the same time.
 What can't be shared is the handle (@cookingchannel).
 Search results disambiguate by handle, subscriber count, and verification status.
 If brand confusion is a concern, choose a more distinctive display name plus a unique handle.